serenity-is/docs/api/js/corelib/functions/invokeDisposingListeners.md

 `EventTarget`

-The node that is being disposed.
+Target whose disposing listeners should be invoked.
+No-op when falsy.

 ### opt?

-Optional configuration.
+Optional behavior flags.

 #### descendants?

 `boolean`

-If true, also invokes listeners on descendant nodes.
+When `true`, also invokes listeners registered on descendant elements/text/comment nodes found via `createNodeIterator`.

 #### excludeSelf?

 `boolean`

-If true, skips invoking listeners on the node itself (only descendants).
+When `true`, skips listeners registered directly on `node` itself (only descendants are invoked, in combination with `descendants`).

 ## Returns